-Failure to Appear
+Miami Failure to Appear Lawyer

-People arrested for failure to appear remain in custody until their next scheduled court appearance.
+People arrested for failure to appear (FTA) remain in custody until their next scheduled court appearance.
 For certain individuals, failure to appear can also result in forfeiture of bond or collateral posted as a condition of release.

-- If the alleged offender was released in connection with a felony charge or while awaiting sentence or pending review by certiorari after conviction of any offense, failure to appear is a third-degree felony.
+- If they were released in connection with a felony or while awaiting a sentence or pending review by certiorari after conviction of any offense, FTA is a third-degree felony.

 Statutory maximum sentences for failure to appear convictions are as follows:

-Criminal Traffic Violation | Miami Dade Clerk of Courts — Many failure to appear violations stem from traffic crimes.
+Criminal Traffic Violation | Miami Dade Clerk of Courts: Many failure to appear violations stem from traffic crimes.
 Visit this section of the Miami-Dade County Clerk of Courts website to learn more about required court appearances for people who receive citations for criminal traffic offenses.
 As the website notes, people who failed to attend scheduled court hearings must contact the Judge's Assistant to have their cases set on the judge's calendar.